widop/WidopTwigExtensionsBundle/README.md

-# Widop Twig Extensions

-This bundle offers some additional twig extensions.
+The bundle offers some additional twig extensions.

 The available extensions are:

- - date_interval: Act as an inversed countdown.
+ - `date_interval` Acts as an inversed countdown.
- - truncate_at: Truncates a string at a specific offset or before the current word so that the given limit is never exceeded.
+ - `truncate_at` Truncates a string at a specific offset or before the current word so that the given limit is never exceeded.

 Documentation
 -------------